Alonso-del-Arte/chess/doc/Variants.md

 The Clemenz opening can be very effective in atomic chess.

+Because captures kill off both the captured piece and the capturing piece, some moves that would merely be checks in regular chess are checkmate in this variant, including checks which in regular chess could be resolved simply by capturing the threatening piece.

+A king in atomic chess is therefore unable to capture any other piece, because if he did, he would explode.
+As a consequence of this, kings in atomic chess can be in very close proximity to each other, as in immediately neighboring squares, and neither king is in check.

+PLACEHOLDER FOR Atomic Kings Close Quarters DIAGRAM

 ## Antichess

 In regular chess and most variants, you generally want to have more pieces than